nEXam-App/nEXam-doc/Use_Case_Specification/use_case_CreateTopic.md

 Since we don't want to use a large database, we agreed not to have an authentication process.
 So the only requirements are read and write permissions on the local device.

 ## 5. Postconditions
-After creating a new exam, the user will be redirected to the overview, where all entries will be displayed.
+After adding a new topic, the user will be redirected to the overview, where all entries will be displayed.

 ## 6. Function Points
 [//]: <Domain Characteristic Table>